FC Annecy: 1993–: Rebirth and rise

 Annecy Football Club was formed on the same day as FC Annecy's demise, and took up a league place five tiers below that of the former team in the Rhône-Alpes Promotion Honneur Régional.
 The new club was promoted in its second season, and repeated this feat two years later.
 After nine years at the sixth level, the Rhône-Alpes Honneur Ligue, Annecy were relegated again in 2007–08.
 In 2013 the club regained the historic name FC Annecy, and in 2015 won the Rhône-Alpes Division Honneur, to gain access to the Championat de France Amateur 2.
 In 2016 the club were again promoted to the Championnat de France Amateur.

 Annecy were in top place in Group D of the 2019–20 Championnat National 2 by two points when the season was prematurely ended due to the COVID-19 pandemic, and were therefore promoted to Championnat National.

 In March 2021, Annecy were fined by the FFF for coaching irregularities.
 The club had been coached by Rémi Dru since the dismissal of Michael Poinsignon in December 2020, and in January 2021 had employed Jean-Yves Chay with the title of head coach.
 The FFF found that Rémi Dru was in fact performing the function of head coach, and fined the club €3,000 per match played under these circumstances.

 On 13 May 2022, Annecy beat Sedan 2–0, securing promotion to Ligue 2 as Championnat National runner-up under Laurent Guyot; it was their first time in the second tier in 29 years, and the first since the division became one nationwide group.
 In the 2022–23 Coupe de France, the team reached the quarter-finals for the first time since 1942 after winning on penalties following a 1–1 draw at Paris FC, and then made the semi-finals by winning the same way after a 2–2 draw at Marseille.

-On 3 August 2023, Annecy were originally relegated to Championnat National but were reprieved by the ruling of a French court due to Sochaux’s administrative relegation to the third tier of French football.
+On 3 August 2023, Annecy were originally relegated to Championnat National, but were reprieved by the ruling of a French court due to Sochaux’s administrative relegation to the third tier of French football.

+On 2 June 2026, Annecy announced that V Sports, the holding company of Premier League club Aston Villa, had purchased a minority stake in the club: understood to be approximately 30%.